-Effectively use Mapstruct and Lombok's builder
+Effectively use MapStruct and Lombok's builder

-Since Mapstruct version 1.3.0.Final is out, we are able to better integrate with Lombok Builder pattern.
-Mapstruct is a library that takes away a lot of boilerplate code for mapping between POJO’s.
-With Mapstruct there is no need for implementing the real mapping itself.
+Since MapStruct version 1.3.0.Final is out, we are able to better integrate with Lombok Builder pattern.
+MapStruct is a library that takes away a lot of boilerplate code for mapping between POJO’s.
+With MapStruct there is no need for implementing the real mapping itself.

 With Lombok we can use a Builder